digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

   set ``--ledger-clock-granularity`` to a value higher than 10000 (10,000ms).
 Tests that are sensitive to the ledger clock will then wait for a corresponding longer period of time to ensure completion of operations, avoiding timeouts and premature failures.
-  The command deduplication test suite is particularly sensitive to this value
+  The command deduplication test suite is particularly sensitive to this value.

 Verbose output
 ==============